WCKY (AM): History

 Perhaps one of the best-remembered programs in the station's history was the night-time "WCKY Jamboree" that ran from the 1940s until early 1964.
 It featured recorded country music with disc jockeys such as Wayne Rainey, Nelson King, Marty Roberts and Jimmy Logsdon.
 During the program, mail order merchandise was offered over the air.
 This program was widely popular due to WCKY's powerful signal especially to the south.

 During the Cuban Missile Crisis in 1962, the station was used to broadcast news and information to the area, due to its southerly directional signal pattern.

 During the mid-1960s, it was the flagship station for the Cincinnati Reds, identifying itself as "your 50,000 watt Big League Baseball Station".
 In 1964, in connection with WCKY obtaining Reds games, the station held a contest for the farthest listener.
 The winner was a U.S. serviceman stationed in Japan.
 The runner-up was in West Berlin.
 Dating back to the early 1970s, the station leased out much of the overnight hours to religious ministers because of the signal's overall reach.
 It is a practice that has survived numerous format and call sign changes to this day, although with a reduced presence following the most recent change to sports talk.

 Wilson's family owned WCKY until the 1970s when it sold the station to The Washington Post, who in turn sold it off to Mishawaka, Indiana-based Federated Media.
 WCKY switched to news/talk and became the first radio station with this format in Cincinnati.
 The line-up included local host Mike McMurray and for a short time now national host Doug Stephan.
-Syndicated personalities included Bruce Williams and Larry King.
+Syndicated personalities included Bruce Williams, Sally Jessy Raphael and Larry King.
 WCKY was the local home for Rush Limbaugh when he debuted.

 In the late 1970s, the station's nighttime directional array was changed from three- to four-towers.
 The original configuration favored skywave coverage of the South.
 The new pattern reduced the distant southern coverage, while strengthening the northern signal for local listeners around Cincinnati and Dayton.

 Sold to Jacor Communications in 1994, along with sister station WOFX-FM (then WIMJ), WCKY's format changed with the times, from easy listening in the 1960s, to a country format in the 1970s and 1980s, to a news/talk format in the 1980s and early 1990s.
 Jacor was purchased by Clear Channel Communications (now known as iHeartMedia) in 1999.
 This made WCKY a sister station to Cincinnati's other 50,000-watt "flamethrower", WLW.